cyscale/cyscale.com/src/markdown/blog/2023-04-13-protecting-your-cloud-native-infrastructure-how-to-build-a-comprehensive-security-plan.md

 * unpatched vulnerabilities,
 * poor access control, and others.

-Running containers with excessive permissions, such as root, can lead to compromising the entire VM if the container is escaped.
+Running containers with excessive permissions, such as root, can lead to compromising the entire VM (virtual machine) if the container is escaped.
 This misconfiguration is common because, by running a container as root, the administrator does not have to input their password for privileged actions.

 Failing to update and patch containers and their underlying operating systems can lead to critical attacks that expose your cloud infrastructure.